miguelcorralesg/RockGAN2D_Tutorial/README.md

 ```

 > **Note** <br>
-> All experiments have been carried on a Intel(R) Xeon(R) Silver 4316 CPU @ 2.30GHz equipped with a single NVIDIA TESLA A100 GPU.
+> All experiments have been carried on a Intel(R) Xeon(R) W-2245 CPU @ 3.90GHz equipped with a single NVIDIA Quadro RTX 4000 GPU.
 Different
 > environment configurations may be required for different combinations of workstation and GPU.